otagobioinformaticsspringschool/intro-git/docs/4_tracking_changes.md

         ```bash
         $ mkdir scripts
         $ git status
-        $ git add qc
+        $ git add scripts
         $ git status
         ```

-    Note, our newly created empty directory `qc` does not appear in the list of untracked files even if we explicitly add it (_via_ `git add`) to our repository.
+    Note, our newly created empty directory `scripts` does not appear in the list of untracked files even if we explicitly add it (_via_ `git add`) to our repository.
 This is the reason why you will sometimes see `.gitkeep` files in otherwise empty directories.
 Unlike `.gitignore`, these files are not special